SamWindell/Signet/docs/usage.md

 ## rename
 ### Description:
-Rename: various commands for renaming files.
+"Various commands for renaming files.

 This command can be used to bulk rename a set of files.
 It also has the ability to insert special variables into the file name, such as the detected pitch.
 As well as this, there is a special auto-mapper command that is useful to sample library developers.